Asymptotic Improvements of Lower Bounds for the Least Common Multiples of Arithmetic Progressions: Bounds for Large

 \section{Bounds for Large $u_0$}

-When $u_0$ is large, we have $k^*=0$ and therefore get the best bound from Corollary~\ref{niceboundcor} by setting~$k=0$ in~\eqref{nicebound}.
-This indicates that the following corollary of Theorem~\ref{nicebound} is sharpest for large $u_0$. \begin{cor} Given $u_0$, $r$, and $n$ as above, we have that
+When $u_0>n$, we have $k^*=0$ and therefore get the best bound from Corollary~\ref{niceboundcor} by setting~$k=0$ in~\eqref{nicebound}.
+This indicates that the following consequence of Corollary \ref{basicbound'} is sharpest for large $u_0$. \begin{cor} If $r>1$, then we have that

 \end{cor}